bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Templates are probably the key feature of Ansible and all automation tools.

-The idea is simple: you provide Ansible with a copy of your desired configuration file, with variables to be dynamnicaly replaced in order to fill on the fly some parts of the file.
+The idea is simple: you provide Ansible with a copy of your desired configuration file, with variables to be dynamically replaced in order to fill on the fly some parts of the file.

 Let's do this with a simple html page, and first with a static page.